javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/selectors.md

 ```

 :::caution
-When the [`boundaries/legacy-templates` setting](./settings.md#boundarieslegacy-templates) is enabled (default until next major version), if you are capturing properties with names equal to any of the [Runtime Element Description Properties](./elements.md#runtime-description-properties) in your [Element Descriptors](./elements.md) (e.g., `path`, `category`, `origin`, etc.) they will overwrite the corresponding template variables and cause unexpected behavior in your templates.
+When the new [`boundaries/legacy-templates` setting](./settings.md#boundarieslegacy-templates) is enabled (default until next major version), if you are capturing properties with names equal to any of the [Runtime Element Description Properties](./elements.md#runtime-description-properties) (e.g., `path`, `category`, `origin`, etc.) they will overwrite the corresponding template variables and cause unexpected behavior in the templates.

-To avoid this, it is recommended to set `boundaries/legacy-templates` to `false` and use the new template syntax with explicit `from`, `to`, and `dependency` namespaces, which will prevent any conflicts between captured properties and template variables.
-Read more about this in the [Settings documentation](./settings.md#boundarieslegacy-templates) and in the [Migration Guides](../releases/migration-guides/v5-to-v6.md).
+To avoid this, it is recommended to check your captured properties and set `boundaries/legacy-templates` to `false`, which will avoid injecting captured properties at first level object and instead require using the `captured` namespace to access them.
 :::

 ### Legacy Template Syntax